 By Mike Elk

 Recently released Census data reveal that, in 2015, the poverty rate dropped significantly for most demographic groups.
 One of the only groups who didn’t see an improvement were people with disabilities: the percentage of disabled Americans (age 18-64) living in poverty increased from 25.9% to 26.5%.
 For Americans without disabilities, the poverty rate decreased from 14.1% to 12.8%.
+This is clearly an issue, some people suffering from poverty due to a disability turn to a VA disability attorney or if that does not work they might go to their state senator to protest, however, it is undeniable a large change needs to be made to the system.

 Currently, under the Fair Labor Standards Act, a certified “sheltered workshop” can pay disabled Americans less than the minimum wage-sometimes as little as pennies per hour.
 As a result, approximately 400,000 disabled Americans are paid a subminimum wage, which makes it more difficult for them to work their way out of poverty.

-For decades, activists were unable to get even top labor Democrats like former Senator Tom Harkin—a key sponsor of the Americans with Disabilities Act—to challenge this labor law.
+For decades, activists were unable to get even top labor Democrats like former Senator Tom Harkin-a key sponsor of the Americans with Disabilities Act-to challenge this labor law.
 Harkin, like many Democrats, argued that it was a key policy that helped people with disabilities get needed training for better jobs.
-However, studies showthat rather than finding higher-quality jobs, the overwhelming majority of these disabled workers spend their careers continuing to earn the subminimum wage.
+However, studies show that rather than finding higher-quality jobs, the overwhelming majority of these disabled workers spend their careers continuing to earn the subminimum wage.

 Ari Ne’eman, who was appointed by President Obama to the National Council on Disability, says the subminimum wage is an outdated idea.
 “It’s a relic from a time when our politicians embraced other draconian ideas like eugenics,” says Ne’eman.
 “This is 1930’s thinking.”